Every year, we create a free and downloadable Classroom Kit for Multicultural Children’s Book Day on a specific theme:

 “My favorite part of this was the coping strategies Jillian uses when she feels out of control in the situation.
-Biting the back of her tongue in order to be still, using a “neutral face” when things are uncomfortable; these are helpful for just about everyone.
-It’s good to see depictions of children missing grandparents, since that’s an unfortunate loss that many students face.
+Biting the back of her tongue in order to be still, and using a “neutral face” when things are uncomfortable; are helpful for just about everyone.
+It’s good to see depictions of children missing grandparents since that’s an unfortunate loss that many students face.
 I was also glad to see a classroom that was very interested in academics, where the most accomplished student is also the most popular.
 Young readers will be amused by Jillian’s different fashions, and interested in all of the different things she does with her hair.
 While Jillian is a very anxious character, she is really trying to work in a positive direction, and utilizing solid coping skills.” [middle grade, ages 8 and up]

 Each Tiny Spark by Pablo Cartaya

 Emilia Torres is neurodiverse and needs her mama’s help to stay organized but now her mother is on the side of the country for her work and her father, who has returned home from deployment, will step in.
 But things are not the same with her father.
 He suffers from PTSD.
 Emilia has trouble reconnecting with her father, but working on rebuilding a car together gives her hope that they have something in common.
 But now a school project on redistricting is tearing her friendships, and her town, apart.
 Will she have to choose sides?
 At the of the story, Emilia finally hears her father explain how he has been struggling with processing his emotions and now is ready to seek professional help.
 Emilia also finds her voice as a filmmaker in addressing the racism she encounters.
 Each Tiny Spark is a good reminder that when a parent suffers from PTSD (or other mental health conditions), their loved ones are affected as well. [middle grade, ages 9 and up]